Virus expands grip in many areas, as US nears 100,000 deaths

 Outbreaks are still climbing in much of the Americas, while many countries in Asia and much of Europe are making steady progress in containing the deadliest pandemic in a century.

+Cyprus announced Wednesday that it was preparing to welcome tourists back on June 9 and would cover all costs — lodging, food, drink and medication — for anyone testing positive for the coronavirus, and their family members, while on vacation in the east Mediterranean island nation.

+The pledge came in a five-page letter that was sent out to governments, airlines and tour operators outlining strict health and hygiene protocols, including a requirement for COVID-19 testing three days before departure, as the tourism-reliant country seeks to woo vacationers.
+Cyprus has confirmed about 940 cases of the virus and fewer than 20 deaths.

-New Zealand’s Ministry of Health reported Wednesday that there were no COVID-19 patients under treatment in hospitals.
+In New Zealand, which is still banning foreign arrivals, the Ministry of Health said there were no COVID-19 patients under treatment in the country’s hospitals.
 The nation took aggressive and early action to stop transmissions and has reported only 21 deaths.
 It has 21 active cases out of 1,504 confirmed and probable ones.

 In South Korea, 40 newly confirmed cases — the biggest daily jump in nearly 50 days — raised alarm as millions of children were returning to school.